korningf/arch-ops/box/dsp/win/devpc.md

 # Dev-Box

-*a windows box for Clodu Develeoprs, Integrators, and Operators*
+*a windows box for Cloud Operator, Developers, Integrators, and Developers*